Resonant Spectrum Analysis of the Conductance of Open Quantum System and Three Types of Fano Parameter: Resonant-state expansion of the Green's functions

 \section{Resonant-state expansion of the Green's functions}

-As we mentioned in the previous section, the conductance formula~(\ref{eq:conductance_G}) contains the matrix elements of $\Lambda$ squared, whereas the matrix $\Lambda$ is given by the summation over all discrete eigenstates as Eq.~(\ref{eq:expansionGRGA}).
+As we mentioned in \S~\ref{sec:conductance}, the conductance formula~(\ref{eq:conductance_G}) contains the matrix elements of $\Lambda$ squared, whereas the matrix $\Lambda$ is given by the summation over all discrete eigenstates as eq.~(\ref{eq:expansionGRGA}).
 We thereby have interferences between the discrete eigenstates.
 This is the main point of the present paper.

 Let us describe the derivation of the resonant-state expansion~(\ref{eq:expansionGRGA}) hereafter.
-We can obtain the exact expression of the scattering states of the system~(\ref{eq:Hamiltonian_original}), namely the Friedrichs solution~\cite{Friedrichs1948} $|\psi_{k}\rangle$, with the eigenvalue $E_k=-2t\cos k$; see Appendix~\ref{app:Friedrichs}.
+We can obtain the exact expression of the scattering states of the system~(\ref{eq:Hamiltonian_original}), namely the Friedrichs solution~\cite{Friedrichs1948} $|\psi_{k}\rangle$, with the eigenvalue $E_k=-2t\cos k$; see Appendix\ref{app:Friedrichs}.
 The completeness with respect to the scattering states is given by~\cite{Newton1961}

-where $|\psi^\textrm{b}_p\rangle$ is a bound state and $|\psi_{k}\rangle$ is a scattering state given in Appendix~\ref{app:Friedrichs}, and we used the notation
+where $|\psi^\textrm{b}_p\rangle$ is a bound state and $|\psi_{k}\rangle$ is a scattering state given in Appendix\ref{app:Friedrichs}, and we used the notation

 We first express the retarded and advanced Green's functions in the spectral representation;

 where the integration contours $C^\textrm{R}_\textrm{BZ}$ and $C^\textrm{A}_\textrm{BZ}$ cover the Brillouin zone as indicated in Fig.~\ref{fig:G@kspace_N_second}.